Frequently asked question about open access at University of York.

 The FAQs are divided into three sections:

-If your question is still not answered, please contact us at email@example.com
+If your question is still not answered, contact the Open Research Team at firstname.lastname@example.org.

 All University of York researchers are expected to ensure that their published outputs are in keeping with the University policy and the requirements for submission to the next REF.